-Who is classified as a non-parent?
+Who is classified as a third party?

-What a grandparent must do
+What must a third party do

 Contact us today to order our free book, Arizona Family Law - How to Handle Tough Issues in Tough Times.